Economic policy of the Clinton administration: Agriculture

-Although Governor Clinton had a large farm base in Arkansas; as president he sharply cut support for farmers and raised taxes on tobacco.
-At one high level policy meeting budget expert Alice Rivlin told the president she had a new slogan for his reelection campaign: "I’m going to end welfare as we know it for farmers.”
+Although Governor Clinton had a large farm base in Arkansas, as president, he sharply cut support for farmers and raised taxes on tobacco.
+At one high-level policy meeting, budget expert Alice Rivlin told the president she had a new slogan for his reelection campaign: "I’m going to end welfare as we know it for farmers.”
 Clinton was annoyed and retorted, “Farmers are good people.
 I know we have to do these things.
 We’re going to make these cuts.
 But we don’t have to feel good about it.”

 With exports accounting for more than a fourth of farm output, farm organizations joined business interests to defeat human rights activists regarding Most Favored Nation (MFN) trade status for China.
 They took the position that major tariff increases would hurt importers and consumers.
 They warned that China would retaliate to hurt American exporters.
 They wanted more liberal trade policies and less attention to internal Chinese human rights abuses.

 Environmentalists began taking a keen interest in agricultural policies.
 They feared that farming had a growing negative impact on the environment in terms of soil erosion and the destruction of wetlands.
 The expanding use of pesticides and fertilizers, polluted soil and water not just on each farm but downstream into rivers and lakes and urban areas as well.
-A major issue involved low fees charged ranchers who grazed cattle on public lands.
-The "animal unit month" (AUM) fee was only $1.35 and was far below the 1983 market value.
+A major issue involved low fees charged to ranchers who grazed cattle on public lands.
+The "animal unit month" (AUM) fee was only $1.35, far below the 1983 market value.
 The argument was that the federal government in effect was subsidizing ranchers, with a few major corporations controlling millions of acres of grazing land.
 Babbitt and Oklahoma Congressman Mike Synar tried to rally environmentalists and raise fees, but senators from the Western United States successfully blocked their proposals.

 Congress wrote a new farm bill in 1995.
 Clinton vetoed it on December 6, 1995 because it would "eliminate the safety net" and "provide windfall payments to producers when prices are high, but not protect family farm income when prices are low."